 Visualizations are important for communicating and understanding scientific explanations of things that are otherwise hard to imagine.
 The scientific topics are abstract and complex because they involve structures and processes that are unobservable, highly dynamic, and occur over very large or very small time scales.
 This makes teaching and learning challenging.
 While visualizations may support learning, they may also be misleading if they are not interpreted properly.

 We are particularly interested in digital visualization such as animations, simulations and interactive models.
 Another area is student-generated representations such as drawings and animations.
 Our resarch focus cognition and language, as well as design, och we also study multisensory learning, and involve learners from preschool to higher education and informal learning.

-The unit is headed by docent Konrad Schönborn and consists of colleagues with backgrounds in the sciences, media technology, science education and educational psychology.
+The unit is headed by professor Konrad Schönborn and consists of colleagues with backgrounds in the sciences, media technology, science education and educational psychology.
 The group is situated in Norrköping and is a part of the division for Media and Information Technology at the Department of science and technology (ITN), Linköping University.
 We also conduct graduate education in Science and engineering education.

 EvoVis: Challenging Threshold Concepts in Life Science

 In this project we study how learners' understanding of evolution can be supported by visualization.
 The project is funded by the Swedish Research Council (VR 2012-5344), and the principal investigator is Lena Tibell.

 We want to find out how an interactive virtual nano environment can be used for learning about fundamental science concepts.
 The project was funded by the Swedish Research Council (VR 2011-5569), with Konrad Schönborn as principal investigator.

 Will more science in pre-school teacher education affect kids' school careers?